joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 }
 ```

-One more thing.
-While Mongo automatically generates an `_id` property on all objects, it's a long, not-so-user-friendly ID that looks odd in URLs.
-We'll actually use the library `shortid` to generate a URL friendly ID on each object we create, referenced by an `id` property.
+As mentioned in Part #3, Mongo automatically generates an `_id` property on all objects, it's a long, not-so-user-friendly ID that looks odd in URLs.
+We'll use the library `shortid` to generate a URL friendly ID on each object we create, referenced by an `id` property.
 This also frees us from juggling between GraphQL expecting (requiring, in fact) an `id` property and Mongo's default `_id`.

 `npm i --save shortid`